-Why Friends Who Make Fun Of You Are The Best
+Why There's Nothing Like The Healing Power Of Friends Who Make Fun Of You

 Being a standup comic has taught me there are two things I cannot live without: making fun of my friends, and having friends who make fun of me.